 - /x –to dismount before carrying out the disk checking procedure.

 Above, you can see that the scan has detected 0KB of bad sectors on the hard drive.

 Sometimes while copying Outlook PST files, the files get indexed causing the program to prevent copying the files to other locations.
 To overcome this situation, you have to restart your system and then boot in Safe Mode.
 Try copying the files in Safe mode; if you are still unable to copy the files, it simply means that the PST has gone corrupt.

 Another possible reason for the inaccessibility of PST files is corruption or damage of the source file.
 PST file corruption situation requires efficient tools and techniques to recover important data from Outlook PST files.

 Outlook provides an inbuilt utility to repair corrupt PST files.
 SCANPST.exe, popularly known as the Inbox Repair Tool, scans the PST file for all possible errors and then provides an option to fix them.
 However, this tool has its limitations – extremely corrupt PST files or files sized more than 2GB are hardly fixed using the Inbox Repair tool.

 Therefore, instead of using any inbuilt utility, try using a reliable third-party reliable tool to fix the issue.
-Kernel for Outlook PST Recovery is a secure third-party PST recovery software.
-Embedded with powerful algorithms, Kernel for Outlook PST Recovery provides stunning results for your data recovery tasks.
+Outlook PST Recovery is a secure third-party PST recovery software.
+Embedded with powerful algorithms, Outlook PST Recovery provides stunning results for your data recovery tasks.
 Here is how the tool works:

-- Launch Kernel for Outlook PST Recovery on your system.
+- Launch Outlook PST Recovery on your system.